Información relacionada disponible en español (Related Information in Spanish)

 Cement manufacturing plants.
 Cement manufacturing plants are the third largest industrial source of air pollution, emitting more than 500,000 tons per year of SO2, NOx and carbon monoxide.
 EPA determined that many cement manufacturers made changes to existing facilities without applying for and obtaining pre-construction permits.
 The pollution can contribute to respiratory illness and heart disease, the formation of acid rain, reduced visibility, and can be transported over long distances before falling on land or water.

 - Petroleum refineries.
 Since 2000, EPA has engaged in an enforcement initiative specifically focused on addressing air emissions from petroleum refineries and has reached innovative, multi-issue, multi-facility settlement negotiations with major petroleum refining companies.
 These settlements have resulted in significant emission reductions of NOx, SO2, benzene, volatile organic compounds and PM.

 Air Toxics.
 National Emission Standard for Hazardous Air Pollutants (NESHAP).
 Leaks, flares, and excess emissions from refineries, chemical plants and other industries can contain hazardous air pollutants (HAPs) that are known or suspected to cause cancer, birth defects, and seriously impact the environment.
 Leaking equipment is the largest source of HAP emissions from petroleum refineries and chemical manufacturing facilities.
-Cutting emissions of air toxics EPA's National Enforcement Initiatives.
+Cutting emissions of air toxics EPA's National Compliance Initiatives.

 New Source Performance Standards (NSPS).
 Newly constructed sources or those that are modified or reconstructed must follow these standards to control excess emissions of NOx, SO2, and particulate matter.